DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 61. ZOOM SUBMISSION ASSIGNMENT (Step 310)
 Successfully set up a Zoom account and client, and initiated contact with instructors for future screen-sharing troubleshooting sessions.

+#### 62. INSTALL GIT IN VISUAL STUDIO CODE (Step 311)
+Enhanced VS Code's Git integration by installing GitLens by GitKraken for advanced version control insights and workflow improvements.